 Before switching on the device, check for foreign objects, debris or tools inside the unit.
-Make sure that air filters are installed and condensate drainage is connected, fill the siphon with water.
+Make sure that air filters are installed and condensate drainage is connected (if necessary), fill the siphon with water.
 Make sure that the ductwork is free from obstructions such as fully closed diffusers or adjustment valves or blocked external air intake grilles.
-Inspect the heat pump assembly.
-Check for presence of moisture in the refrigerant system.
-A sight glass with moisture indicator is provided for this purpose.
-The indicator is completely green when there is no moisture in the system and changes colour (to yellow or red) when moisture is detected.
-Check the approximate level of the refrigerant - liquid level should be at least up to 3⁄4 of the sight glass.